liutikas/liutikas.github.io/_posts/2025-11-02-Unreasonable-Configuration.md

 ![Gradle trace of androidify project](/assets/2025-11-02-flamegraph.png){:width="800px"}

+(Note, the times here are not comparable to the benchmark times because we are profiling)

 We can see that `LazyAllTheSame` does file validation during the Gradle *configuration* phase, instead of during task execution.